Tyga, Blac Chyna Feud: Gay Claims Absurd, Rapper Says He Pays Child Support

 Tyga couldn’t be happier knowing that he’s no longer in a relationship with Blac Chyna, claiming that the former stripper losing her temper isn’t anything new to him.

-Chyna went on a foul-mouthed rant on Snapchat on March 29, telling her millions of fans that Tyga had failed to keep up with child support payments for their four-year-old son King Cairo, and she’s livid that the rapper was secretly telling things to Rob Kardashian that weren’t true.
+Chyna went on a foul-mouthed rant on Snapchat on March 29, telling her millions of fans that Tyga had failed to keep up with child support payments for their four-year-old son, King Cairo, and she’s livid that the rapper was secretly telling things to Rob Kardashian that weren’t true.

-In her Snapchat story, as revealed by TMZ, Chyna claims that Tyga had told Rob she wanted to reconcile with the “Faded” rapper and that he was bothered by the fact that the 29-year-old was constantly phoning him.
+In her Snapchat story, as revealed by TMZ, Chyna claims that Tyga had told Rob she wanted to reconcile with the “Faded” rapper, and he was bothered by the fact that the 29-year-old was constantly phoning him.
 Tyga made it clear he had no interest in getting back with his baby’s mother.

 Of course, that would lead Blac to explode on social media because the only reason she claims to have contacted Tyga was to find out why she hadn’t received the child support payments he was due to pay a while ago.

-From there, Blac went on to make allegations concerning Tyga’s sexuality, claiming she knows about the man the “Rack City” star had been hooking up with, insinuating that Kylie Jenner isn’t the only person the father-of-one has been seeing in recent months.
+From there, Blac went on to make allegations concerning Tyga’s sexuality, claiming she knows about the man the “Rack City” star had been hooking up with, insinuating that Kylie Jenner isn’t the only person the father-of-one has seen in recent months.

 All of this talk on Snapchat has left Tyga unsettled, and while he’s somewhat bothered by the things that Blac has said about him, he is taking the high road, especially since not everything that Chyna talked about on social media is the truth.